KartikC/tvSort/README.md

 the third line should contain all the file exts of shows you download. the ones
 already there should be fine for most.

+the fourth line is optional and should contain the hostname or IP address of the computer on the network that is hosting the share